 Since Errol Flynn was a Warner Bros. star and TCM is part of the Time Warner mega-conglomerate (and before that, Turner owned the rights to the WB library up to 1948), Flynn flicks have a been a TCM staple from the get-go.

-Flynn did star in some movies in the 1950s that are really hard to find – e.g., Adventures of Captain Fabian (1951), Lilacs in the Spring (1954), and King’s Rhapsody (1954) – but those will remain hard to find as TCM isn’t presenting any of them.
+Flynn did star in some movies in the 1950s that are really hard to find – e.g., Adventures of Captain Fabian (1951); Lilacs in the Spring (1954), opposite Anna Neagle; and King’s Rhapsody (1954) – but these will remain hard to find as TCM isn’t presenting any of them.

 Instead, you’ll have the chance to see (once again, most likely) Flynn in his Warners heyday, in vehicles such as Gentleman Jim (1942), The Prince and the Pauper (1937), and San Antonio (1946).

-Else, I’d recommend Curtiz’s Virginia City partly because the underrated Miriam Hopkins is in it; partly because it has a solid first hour.
+Else, Curtiz’s Virginia City is recommended partly because the underrated ball of fire Miriam Hopkins is in it; partly because it has a solid first hour.

-I still haven’t watched Lewis Milestone’s Edge of Darkness, but it’s supposed to be a solid World War II drama.
+Lewis Milestone’s Edge of Darkness is supposed to be a well-crafted World War II drama.
 Robert Rossen, whose All the King’s Men would win the 1949 Best Picture Oscar, penned the screenplay based on William Woods’ novel about anti-Nazi Norwegian fighters.
 Ann Sheridan is another good reason to check this one out.
 The capable supporting cast includes Walter Huston, Helmut Dantine, Ruth Gordon, Judith Anderson, John Beal, and Nancy Coleman.

 5:15 AM San Antonio (1945)

 A reformed rustler tracks down a band of cattle thieves and tries to reform a crooked dance-hall girl.
 Cast: Errol Flynn, Alexis Smith, S.Z.
 Sakall.
-Dir.: David Butler.
+Director: David Butler.
 Color.
 109 min.

 7:15 AM Uncertain Glory (1944)

 A French playboy gets serious when his country is threatened during World War II.
 Cast: Errol Flynn, Paul Lukas, Lucile Watson.
-Dir.: Raoul Walsh.
+Director: Raoul Walsh.
 Black and white.
 102 min.

 An American platoon parachutes into Burma to take out a strategic Japanese outpost.
 Cast: Errol Flynn, George Tobias, Henry Hull.
-Dir.: Raoul Walsh.
+Director: Raoul Walsh.
 Black and white.
 142 min.

 Documentary that chronicles the life and career of swashbuckler Errol Flynn.
 Black and white.
-87 mins
+Interviewees: Olivia de Havilland.
+Joanne Woodward.
+Jack Cardiff.
+Vincent Sherman.
+Patrice Wymore.
+Burt Reynolds.
+Richard Dreyfuss.
+87 mins.

 The bandit king of Sherwood Forest leads his Merry Men in a battle against the corrupt Prince John.
-Cast: Errol Flynn, Olivia de Havilland, Basil Rathbone.
-Dir.: William Keighley, Michael Curtiz.
+Cast: Errol Flynn.
+Olivia de Havilland.
+Basil Rathbone.
+Claude Rains.
+Patric Knowles.
+Alan Hale.
+Director: William Keighley, Michael Curtiz.
 Color.
 102 min.

-A British buccaneer holds the Spanish fleet at bay with the covert approval of Elizabeth I. Cast: Errol Flynn, Claude Rains, Flora Robson.
-Dir.: Michael Curtiz.
+A British buccaneer holds the Spanish fleet at bay with the covert approval of Elizabeth I. Cast: Errol Flynn.
+Claude Rains.
+Flora Robson.
+Montagu Love.
+Director: Michael Curtiz.
 Black and white.
 128 min.

 7:15 PM Adventures of Don Juan (1948)

 The legendary lover saves his queen from treason.
-Cast: Errol Flynn, Viveca Lindfors, Alan Hale.
-Dir.: Vincent Sherman.
+Cast: Errol Flynn.
+Viveca Lindfors.
+Alan Hale.
+Ann Rutherford.
+Director: Vincent Sherman.
 Color.
 111 min.

 9:15 PM Gentleman Jim (1942)

 Fanciful biography of 19th-century boxing champion Jim Corbett.
 Cast: Errol Flynn, Alexis Smith, Ward Bond.
-Dir.: Raoul Walsh.
+Director: Raoul Walsh.
 Black and white.
 104 min.

 Resistance fighters battle the Nazis in occupied Norway.
 Cast: Errol Flynn, Ann Sheridan, Walter Huston.
-Dir.: Lewis Milestone.
+Director: Lewis Milestone.
 Black and white.
 119 min.

 1:30 AM Green Light (1937)

 An idealistic doctor sacrifices his career to protect an elderly surgeon.
 Cast: Errol Flynn, Anita Louise, Cedric Hardwicke.
-Dir.: Frank Borzage.
+Director: Frank Borzage.
 Black and white.
 85 min.

 Turner Classic Movies website.